WSUCptSCapstone-F23-S24/gcisl-fullstackapp/README.md

 - Select "Clone a Repo" from the left side tab
 - Paste `https://github.com/WSUCptSCapstone-Fall2022Spring2023/gcisl-fullstackapp.git`
 - Select the folder you want the repository in
+- Press Enter.
+Repo should now be cloned to your local machine

 ### Running Code
 - Open terminal window in VS code